 Flower festivals are a huge visitor draw for shrines and temples, and Nezu Shrine’s Tsutsuji Matsuri or Azalea Festival coincides with the blooming of over 3000 azalea plants in its 300-year old garden.
 The entry fee is nominal, but gives you access to a large garden of azalea bushes stretching as far as the eye can see, ranging from shades of cream and pink to deepest fuchsia.
 Have a beverage at the teahouse (open for two weeks between) and various performances throughout the month at the shrine.

-The first week of May is the last week to catch the azaleas before this garden is closed to the public again.
+The last week of April is the last week to catch the azaleas before this garden is closed to the public again.

 Event: Oedo Antique Market